 This project proposes common wall construction and open spaces.
-Buildings are placed with frontage along public roads for easy access to sidewalks, or along open space tracts with trails for a cottage-style aesthetic.
+Buildings are placed with frontage along public roads for easy access to sidewalks.

-- For CBD-1 through CBD-6 zones, the additional criteria of SMC 11.19.198(c)(1) through (c)(8) must be met.
+9. For CBD-1 through CBD-6 zones, the additional criteria of SMC 11.19.198(c)(1) through (c)(8) must be met.
 Please demonstrate how the proposal, if located in a CBD zone, meets these criteria.
-The property is not located in a CBD zone, so this item is not applicable. - 10.
-Is design review required?
+The property is not located in a CBD zone, so this item is not applicable.

+10. Is design review required?
 If not, describe the design features of the proposed development that result in a need for flexibility in the application of zoning or subdivision standards and why are they necessary?

 Design review is no longer required for PUD applications, per the Shaping Spokane Housing.
-This project proposes the use of alley-loaded townhomes, which are necessary to create the aesthetic of open space 'boulevards' located in front of interior-facing townhomes.
+This project proposes the use of alley-loaded detached residential lots, which are necessary due to topographic limitations.